incinemator/ROS2-python/README.md

 # RoboNavigation 2
-Python implementation of SLAM algorithms on simulated robots for testing.
+Python implementation of SLAM algorithms on simulated robots for testing purposes.